nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 ## Quick start

-1. Ensure you have Java `11` or above installed in your Computer.
+1. Ensure you have Java `11` or above installed in your Computer.<br><br>

-1. Download the latest `transact.jar` from [here].
+2. Download the latest `transact.jar` from [here](https://github.com/AY2324S1-CS2103T-W13-3/tp/releases).<br><br>

-1. Copy the file to the folder you want to use as the _home folder_ for your tran$act.
+3. Copy the file to the folder you want to use as the _home folder_ for Tran$act.<br><br>

-1. Open a command terminal, `cd` into the folder you put the jar file in, and use the `java -jar transact.jar` command to run the application.<br>
-   A GUI similar to the below should appear in a few seconds.
-Note how the app contains some sample data.<br>
+4. Double click `transact.jar` to start the app.
+A GUI similar to the below should appear in a few seconds.<br><br>
    ![Ui](images/Ui.png)

+>**❗If the above does not work, try this method:**
+>
+>Open a command terminal, `cd` into the folder you put the jar file in, type `java -jar transact.jar` and press Enter to run the application.<br>

+5. The app contains some sample data.
+Type `view s` to switch to the _staff list_.

+>Alternatively, you can click on the Staff List/Transaction tab at the top of the window to switch to the staff/transaction
+> view respectively.

+6. Let's add a new staff member: type `addstaff n/Isaac p/92345678 e/isaac@gmail.com a/Blk 456, Pasir Ris St 32 t/marketing`
+   and press Enter.<br/><br/>

+   This creates a new staff member called Isaac with the respective phone number, email and address, and adds an optional tag with the name 'marketing'<br><br>

+7. Let's add a new transaction: type `add ty/E d/Flyer printing amt/100 on/23/10/2023 s/7` and press Enter.<br><br>

+   Notice that
+   the app automatically switches to the _transaction list_, and your newly added transaction appears at the bottom of the list.

+>**Wondering where the s/7 came from?**
+>
+> In step 6, we added a new staff member Isaac, and the app automatically assigned them with an ID of 7, which you can
+> see in the staff list.

-1. Refer to the [Features](#features) below for details of each command.
+8. Congratulations, you have successfully added a staff member and a transaction!
+Refer to the [Features](#features) below for the full details of each command.
+Enjoy transacting with Tran$act!

 --------------------------------------------------------------------------------------------------------------------